top of page

 GPT‑5.2 Arrives in M365 Copilot

 Microsoft’s AI assistant has just gotten a brain transplant.
-OpenAI’s GPT‑5.2 is now powering Microsoft 365 Copilot and Copilot Studio, and it’s a big deal for businesses2.
+OpenAI’s GPT‑5.2 is now powering Microsoft 365 Copilot and Copilot Studio, and it’s a big deal for businesses.
 This isn’t just a routine model update – it’s an infusion of advanced capabilities that stands to transform everyday productivity and how organizations build custom AI solutions.

 What’s New in GPT‑5.2 for Copilot Users